jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

 red: make it fail
 #################################################################################

-* I add a failing test
+* I add another failing test

   ..
 NOTE:: the ...(ellipsis) represents code that does not need to change in this part